raphamorim/raphamorim.github.com/_posts/2024-11-13-why-am-i-creating-a-new-code-editor.md

 • Keyboard based movement should not feel like you are playing an instrument but actually be short and effective.

-• A editor that can actually adjust to your way of typing and self adjust for people to increase typing speed.
+• An editor that can actually adjust to your way of typing and self adjust to increase typing speed.
 I have been working lately with researchers on this and it is still a lot to sort out.

 • Plug and play UI, you should be capable to not only configure an editor to look yours but actually make it yours.
 This feature is a bit complex to explain in a single bullet point and I definitely got carried about over adding this (lol).